percona/pmm-doc/docs/personal_data_handling.md

     **From PMM to DB Host**

-    Th following data is collected from PMM to database host:
+    The following data is collected from PMM to database host:

     DSN and credentials for database access.
 A separate DB user is used (read-only) to access the database.

     **From DB Host to Cloud S3**

-    Th following data is collected from the database host to Cloud S3:
+    The following data is collected from the database host to Cloud S3:

     Database backup (optional if PMM Admin configures this)